thomaskieslich/t3static/README.md

 ## Prepare and Configure

 You can just run `./t3static/run docker`or `./t3static/run local`.
 If .env not exists a copy from .env.dist will be created.
 If used Tools (composer, npm) not exist, they will be installed automatically.

-If you want to change configuration before first run, copy t3static/.env.dist to t3static/.env and adopt the Settings/Paths to your Project.
+If you want to change the configuration before the first run, copy t3static/.env.dist

 ### Run tests in a Docker Container

-Run inside a docker container (recommended)
+Run inside a docker container (recommended).
 So you can run the Tools independently of your local php and node versions.
 It builds the docker image once for use in all Projects.